-Several dining facilities on campus offer a valiety of types of service and food.
-Branscomb Dining Hall, the Divinity Refectory, the Cumberland Room (Hill Center), the Rand and Commodore Dining Rooms (Rand Hall), and McTyeire Dining Hall all offer complete menus.
+Several dining facilities on campus offer a variety of types of service and food.
+The Divinity Refectory, the Cumberland Room (Hill Center), the Rand and Commodore Dining Rooms (Rand Hall), and McTyeire Dining Hall all offer complete menus.
 At least two of these facilities are open seven days a week, from 7 a.m. till 7 p.m.

 The Overcup Oak in Sarratt Student Center has an informal, pub-like atmosphere.
 Specialty foods are available for lunch and dinner.
-Another facility is the cafeteria in the Vanderbilt Clinic.
+Another facility is the cafeteria in The Vanderbilt Clinic.

-Through liberal board plans ranging from \$200 to \$1400 per semester, students may use the Commodore Card to purchase food, al la carte, at any of the above listed locations.
+Through devoted-dining and flexible-spending board plans, students may use their identification cards to purchase food, a la carte, at any of the above listed locations.